bootchk/solabile/pages/aboutMobiles.md

 [George Rickey](https://en.wikipedia.org/wiki/George_Rickey) created many supported, outdoor, kinetic sculptures.

-The word [stabile](https://en.wikipedia.org/wiki/Glossary_of_sculpting#stabile) seems to refer to a class of Alexander Calder artworks that are sculpture but do not physically move.
+The word [stabile](https://en.wikipedia.org/wiki/Glossary_of_sculpting#stabile) refers to a class of Alexander Calder artworks that are sculpture but do not physically move.

 ### Units and structure